 - A range of outdoor activities make the most of the natural environment

 - Sessions are an hour and a half and take place weekly, for 8 weeks

-- Run by skilled instructors and youth workers
+- The course is run by skilled activity instructors and youth workers

 “Every session that I attended I always noticed a positive difference.”
 Recent participant